Dwight-Englewood/0207-Relic-Recovery/notebook/EnumController.md

 }
 ```

-This code is much clearer than the original version, and is also more robust - instead of just having 3 priorities, one of which was hard to use, we now have essentially unlimited priorities, allowing for much greater fleixbility when adding additional glyph placer states later
+This code is much clearer than the original version, and is also more robust - instead of just having 3 priorities, one of which was hard to use, we now have essentially unlimited priorities, allowing for much greater fleixbility when adding additional glyph plate states later on.